Icinga/icingaweb2/doc/CONFIG.md

 # Application and Module Configuration

-The \Icinga\Application\Config class is a general purpose service to help you find, load and save configuration data.
+The \Icinga\Config\Config class is a general purpose service to help you find, load and save configuration data.
 It is used both by the Icinga 2 Web modules and the framework itself.
 With INI files as source it enables you to store configuration in a familiar format.
 Icinga 2 Web defines some configuration files for its own purposes.
 Please note that both modules and framework keep their main configuration in the INI file called config.ini.
 Here's some example code:

     <?php
-    use \Icinga\Application\Config as IcingaConfig;
+    use \Icinga\Config\Config as IcingaConfig;

     // Retrieve the default timezone using 'Europe/Berlin' in case it is not set IcingaConfig::app()->global->get('defaultTimezone', 'Europe/Berlin');